 Fortunately there are nutritional approaches to protect the body from free radical damage.
-Antioxidants are powerful nutrients that have shown to be efficient in minimizing the effects of free radicals.
+Antioxidants are powerful nutrients that have shown to be efficient in minimising the effects of free radicals.
 Antioxidants are nature’s free radical fighters and occur naturally in plant foods.
 Therefore, if we are not getting enough variety and quantity of antioxidants, these toxic chemicals will destroy cells leaving the body vulnerable to disease.

 The body needs plenty of antioxidants to help destroy free radicals, to promote the growth of healthy cells and protect these cells against premature aging.
 Much of the damage can be repaired in a short amount of time by simply providing the brain and body with repeated doses of antioxidants.
 Eating fruits and vegetables at optimal ripeness and consuming them in less processed forms without removing their skins, provides quality antioxidants.

 Organic produce is high in antioxidants as well as being rich in flavor and full in nutrients.
 It is worth remembering that no matter how healthy your lifestyle is, you will be exposed to free radicals.
 Therefore antioxidant-rich foods are a must to your everyday diet.
 To help protect your body, nature has provided us with a wide range of different antioxidants.
 They are found in fruits, vegetables, whole grains and seeds, beans and many other natural foods.
 The more antioxidants the body gets, the better it is able to adapt to stress.

 Antioxidants can be found in the following foods:

 - Whole and unrefined foods

 - Natural plants (fresh fruits, vegetables, herbs, whole grains, beans, raw nuts and seeds)

 - Free-range meat and eggs